dfki-ric-underactuated-lab/torque_limited_simple_pendulum/results/README.md

 ## Parameter Identification

 PD control is also used for dynamic Parameter identification.
 The required torques for model-based control can be measured using stiff position control and closely tracking the reference trajectory.
-The `/control_method_pd/system_identification` folder holds a text file containing the dynamically identified parameters on our test bed.
+The `/control_method_pd/system_identification` folder holds a text file containing the dynamically identified parameters of our test bed.

 ## Data Filter